-3. Set your Hz setting to its maximum amount and read the spindle RPM with your tachometer.
+2. Set your Hz setting to its maximum amount and read the spindle RPM with your tachometer.

-4. Go to CONFIG>SPINDLE PULLEYS
+3. Go to CONFIG>SPINDLE PULLEYS

-5. In the Minimum speed set it to ZERO
+4. In the Minimum speed set it to ZERO

-6. In Maximum speed put in the reading from your tachometer.
+5. In Maximum speed put in the reading from your tachometer.
 Set the Pulley Ratio to 1.

-7. Now test your spindle with various M3S commands (M3S500, M3S750 etc.) and check the spindle RPM with your tachometer and compare to the spindle speed and STrue readings on your Mach 3 screen.
+6. Now test your spindle with various M3S commands( M3S500, M3S750 etc.) and check the STrue readings on your Mach 3 screen.